 The Company accounts for investments in which it owns between 20% to 50% of the common stock or has the ability to exercise significant influence, but not control, over the investee using the equity method of accounting in accordance with ASC 323 - Equity Method Investments and Joint Ventures ("ASC 323").
-Under the equity method, an investor initially records an investment in the stock of an investee at cost and adjusts the carrying amount of the investment to recognize the investor's share of the earnings or losses of the investee after the date of acquisition.
-The Company reflects its share of gains and losses from the investment in equity in net loss of affiliate in the consolidated statements of operations using the most recently available earnings data at the end of the period.
+Under the equity method, an investor initially records an investment in the stock of an investee at cost and adjusts the carrying amount of the investment to recognize the investor's share of the earnings or losses of the investment in equity in net loss of affiliate in the consolidated statements of operations using the most recently available earnings data at the end of the period.